-The Sand Dunes at Lighthouse Beach are the only publicly owned and accessible sand dunes in Evanston.
-These dunes were added in the 1970s and have become an important venue for ecological programming as well as a popular area for visitors to enjoy a wind-blown landform with unique characteristics.
-The Dunes feature a variety of native plants and are maintained by a dedicated group of volunteers.
-The Dunes are a program site for environmental education classes and camps organized by the Evanston Ecology Center.
+18 Evanston RoundTable.
+(July 9, 2018).
+The Lighthouse Dunes: History and Future. https://evanstonroundtable.com/2018/07/09/the-lighthouse-dunes-history-and-future/ enjoy a wind-blown landform with unique characteristics.19 The Dunes feature a variety of native plants and are maintained by a dedicated group of volunteers.
+The Dunes are a program site for environmental education classes and camps organized by the Ecology Center.